Rogue Afghan attack was 'unlawful killing'

 Jonathan Laidlaw QC, representing the family of Lt Turkington, told the brigadier they were concerned that no steps had been taken prior to the attack to prepare the troops for the threat from ANA soldiers.

 Brig Felton said: "There was no evidence for the threat.
-We had been living cheek-by-jowl with the ANA for four years with no incident."'No barriers'
+We had been living cheek-by-jowl with the ANA for four years with no incident."

 He said the relationship between the British troops and their ANA counterparts depended on trust.